DevJelle/DevJelle/README.md

 <br/>

 ## My story:
-When I was little, I loved playing with legos.
-A year later, I started fantasizing about starting my own Lego store.
-Another year later, I began to feel like I was good with computers.
-I helped my teachers solve problems and eventually, I got into programming.
-My first program was a "Hello World" script I had written.
-That's when I knew this was just the beginning.
-When I was 14 years old I started learning C# and developing games in Unity.
-But that hype, unfortunately, died down a bit and I saw more potential in crypto and bot development.
-That's how I got into the company: Emrit.
-Emrit taught me how to work with a team, I was able to bring out my programming skills, I learned how to work under pressure and all that at my own pace.
-I know I've only just started and entrepreneurship is clearly in my blood.
-I'm happy for all the opportunities I get at this age and I hope there are many more adventures to come.
+From a young age, I've always had a love for building and creating.
+Lego was my go-to toy as a kid, and I spent hours creating structures and imaginary worlds.
+As I got older, I started to develop an interest in technology, particularly computers, and programming.

+My first foray into programming was a "Hello World" script that I wrote when I was just starting out.
+From there, I delved deeper into the world of coding, learning C# and developing games in Unity.
+While I enjoyed game development, I soon realized that my true passion lay in the exciting and rapidly-evolving field of crypto and bot development.

+This led me to join the team at Emrit, where I've had the opportunity to develop my skills and work collaboratively with others.
+Working at Emrit has given me a taste of entrepreneurship and has allowed me to learn how to work under pressure while maintaining my own pace.

+I'm excited about what the future holds and am eager to continue exploring my interests in programming and entrepreneurship.
+With each new project and challenge, I know I'll continue to grow and develop my skills, and I can't wait to see where this journey takes me next.

 ## Connect with me:
 <p align="left">